Clinical trials with medical devices: Expected changes in the legal requirements and BASEC

 This development poses new challenges for all those involved.
 In a position paper, Swissmedic and swissethics have summarized the main current challenges of DCTs with medicinal products and show under which conditions such clinical trials could be conducted in Switzerland.
 The paper is addressed to researchers and sponsors as well as all those interested in clinical research.

-swissethics publishes four updated templates of the patient information and consent forms for research participants in the context of research with persons
+swissethics publishes the updated templates of the protocols for research projects of further use

 The further use of data and samples for research purposes accounts for an increasingly growing proportion of all research projects conducted in Switzerland.
 Questions on Big Data and data sharing, e.g. also in the context of large national projects such as SPHN, are often in the foreground.Read more

 Peter Meier Abt passed away on May 27, 2021.
 He was a lifelong advocate for medicine in Switzerland and far beyond at universities, at the Swiss Academy of Medical Sciences, and other institutions.Read more

 Federal Council breaks off negotiations on the institutional agreement with the EU: Consequences for the clinical research of medical devices in Switzerland

 On May 26, the Medical Device Regulation (MDR) at EU level and in Switzerland the ordinance for clinical trials of medical devices (ClinO-MD) came into force.
 At the same time, Switzerland broke off the negotiations on the framework agreement with the EU.Read more